modx-pro/Docs/docs/en/components/minishop2/interface/category.md

 - to copy a product
 - to publish \ to cancel item publishing
 - to delete \ to restore
-- to hide \ to show a product in the resouce tree
+- to hide \ to show a product in the resource tree

 #### Sorting